-The Golden Rule (“Treat others as you would want to be treated yourself”) can be used as a benchmark to make sure clients remain happy and engaged with your company.
+The Golden Rule (“Treat others as you would want to be treated yourself”) can be used as a benchmark to ensure clients remain happy and engaged with your company culture.

 Here are a few ways in which companies can apply the Golden Rule:

 - Respond promptly to customer inquiries

 - Listen to what customers have to say

 - Be proactive about potential issues rather than waiting for clients to come to you

 - Say thank you so customers know how much your company values them